 \end{equation*}

-Let \(X\) be a set and let \(\mathcal{F}\subseteq 2^{X}\text{.}\) The dual system \(\mathcal{F}^*\) is a subset of \(2^{\mathcal{F}}\) defined as follows.
+Let \(X\) be a set and let \(\mathcal{F}\subseteq 2^X\text{.}\) The dual system\(\mathcal{F}^*\) is a subset of \(2^{\mathcal{F}}\) defined as follows.
 For each \(x\in X\text{,}\) the dual system contains the set

-(We ignore duplicate sets).
-Prove that, for every positive integer \(d\text{,}\) there exists \(f(d)\) such that if \(\mathcal{F}\) has VC-dimension at most \(d\text{,}\) then the VC-dimension of \(\mathcal{F}^*\) is at most \(f(d)\text{.}\) Hint: It may help to play around with the cases \(d=1\) and \(d=2\) before trying to generalize.
+Prove that, for every positive integer \(d\text{,}\) there exists a function \(f(d)\) such that if \(\mathcal{F}\) has VC-dimension at most \(d\text{,}\) then the VC-dimension of \(\mathcal{F}^*\) is at most \(f(d)\text{.}\)Hint: You do not need to find the best possible \(f(d)\text{.}\) It may help to first think about \(d=1\) and \(d=2\text{.}\)

 For each \(n\geq3\text{,}\) find a family \(\mathcal{F}\subseteq 2^{[n]}\) with VC-dimension at most 1 such that \(|\mathcal{F}|=n+1\) and \(\mathcal{F}\) is not equal to \(\binom{[n]}{0}\cup\binom{[n]}{1}\) or \(\binom{[n]}{n-1}\cup\binom{[n]}{n}\text{.}\)

-Let \(\mathcal{F}\) be the collection of all closed half-planes in \(\mathbb{R}^2\text{.}\) Prove that \(\mathcal{F}\) has VC-dimension three.
+Let \(\mathcal{F}\) be the collection of all closed half-planes in \(\mathbb{R}^2\text{,}\) viewed as a set system on ground set \(\mathbb{R}^2\text{.}\) Prove that \(\mathcal{F}\) has VC-dimension \(3\text{.}\)

 Let \(\mathcal{F}\) be the collection of all \((n-1)\)-dimensional hyperplanes in \(\mathbb{R}^n\text{.}\) Show that \(\mathcal{F}\) has VC-dimension \(n\text{.}\)